bg-portfolio/bg-portfolio_google_book_api_webapp/README.md

 - not lazy sql schema
 - forgotten about HTTP status codes
 - change isbn_13 var name into isbn, as there are different standards available in google book api
-- publish_date is a string with different date formats/filtering by date, from-to, doesn't work properly
+- publish_date is a string with different date formats/filtering by date, from-to, doesn't work properly...